JWT access tokens for the NextJudge API via email, password or OAuth and how to send them on data layer requests.

 Common mistakes

 Section titled “Common mistakes”Bearer eyJ... → 401 Malformed JWT.
-Drop the prefix.
+Omit the prefix.

-Token works but POST /v1/problems returns 403 → you need admin role.
-Check is_admin on your user or use an ADMIN_EMAILS address.
+Token works but POST /v1/problems returns 403 → admin role required.
+Check is_admin on your user or register with an ADMIN_EMAILS address.

-401 User account no longer exists → you deleted the account or an admin did.
-Register again (new UUID, fresh slate).
+401 User account no longer exists → account was deleted.
+Register again (new UUID).

 Next: API reference for endpoints that consume these tokens.